-It is for this reason that romantics from all over the world choose this beautiful island for the most important moment in their relationship: their wedding day!
+It is for this reason that romantics choose the beautiful island destination of Barbados for the most important moment in their relationship: their wedding day.

 It has captivated couples with dreams of intimate simplicity to elaborate extravagance, including the most discerning clients, the rich and famous, as well as celebrities who desire all of the above, coupled with diplomacy and privacy.

 Couples who decide to get married here can embrace the island’s relaxed vibe, and seize the opportunity to relax on the beach with a rum cocktail in hand, avoiding the anxiety and stress which can be overwhelming when planning a wedding.
 Be rejuvenated by the island’s tranquility, which never ceases to inspire romance!

 Barbados is an exceptionally easy island destination to get married in, there is no required waiting period or minimum length of stay, however, we assure you that once you are here you will fall in love all over again, this time with our island paradise.

 Numerous celebrities have hosted lavish weddings with us, such as Tiger Woods who married Elin Norgeren in October 2008 in Barbados’ very own, world-famous, Sandy Lane Hotel, which was hired exclusively for the enjoyment of guests, including Oprah Winfrey, Michael Jordan, and Bill Gates for a week.
 They tied the knot on the resident Green Monkey Golf Course, which Tiger officially opened.